 Key Takeaways

-- A DUI in Mexico can result in severe consequences, including fines, imprisonment, and deportation.
+- A DUI in Mexico carries severe penalties, including fines, jail time, and deportation.

 Navigating Entry Requirements for Travelers with a DUI